 - Scrape down the bowl.
 I scrape down the bowl often while making the cheesecake filling.
 This ensures that everything is getting well combined.

 - Don’t over-bake.
 A lot of times we think cheesecake isn’t done baking because it is still jiggly, but this is when we want to stop the baking process.
-If you let the cheesecakes cool in the oven and then in the fridge they will set up and be a perfect consistency.
+If you let the cheesecake cool in the oven and then in the fridge they will set up and be a perfect consistency.

 Ingredients